NYS Benefit information for Medical, Dental, Vision and NYS administrated Flexible Spending Accounts.

 EmblemHealth Albany Family Dental Practice Closure

 It has been brought to PEFs attention, that as of Wednesday, February 7th, the EmblemHealth Family Dental Practices at the Empire State Plaza Concourse, and 1873 Western Avenue will be permanently closing April 30th, 2024.
+This is not a notification stating that EmblemHealth is closing as a whole.
+This is a notification of just the two practices that are closing.
+For further information, you may contact the following: EmblemHealth: 1-800-947-0101 or The Department of Civil Service: 1-800-833-4344.

-• The letter recommends that patients should start looking for a new dentist and to contact them prior to 4/1/24 to request any important copies of information pertaining to your dental records for your personal files or to give to your new provider
+Letters notifying current patients about the 4/30/24 closures went out at the end of January, early February, giving the required 90-day notice of the closures to patients.
+The letter recommends that patients should start looking for a new dentist and to contact them prior to 4/30/24 to request any important copies of information pertaining to your dental records for your personal files or to give to your new provider.
+The offices have confirmed that they are reviewing all outstanding clinical work and that patients will be scheduled so that all treatment plans already in place will be completed prior to the closing date of 4/30/24.

 New Vision/Dental Eligibility for Dependents to Age 26

-3. If a PEF member with an eligible dependent up to age 26 has not received a notice from DCS by mid-December (December 15, 2023) that the dependent was auto-enrolled, then the member will need to reach out directly to the agency Health Benefit Administrator (HBA/HR Department) to complete the necessary enrollment paperwork for the January 1, 2024, implementation date.
-Please do not reach out to your HBA/HR Department prior to December 15 regarding this enrollment.
+• If a PEF member with an eligible dependent up to age 26 did not receive a notice in November 2023 from Dept. of Civil Service (DCS) that the dependent was auto enrolled, then the member will need to reach out directly to the agency Health Benefit Administrator (HBA/HR Department) to complete the necessary enrollment paperwork.

 If no participating providers are available for emergency or routine dental care, EmblemHealth can ensure a dental service is provided at the in-network level of benefits with a non-participating provider through a single case agreement; this applies when clinically appropriate, or to address access issues to dentists and specialists, and approval must be obtained prior to receiving treatment by calling Emblem Customer Service at 1-800-947-0101.